spectrocloud/librarium/docs/docs-content/integrations/aws-autoscaler.md

 :::warning

-Existing cluster profiles that use the manifest-based Cluster Autoscaler pack version 1.28.x or earlier cannot upgrade to version 1.29.x based on Helm.
-To use version 1.29.x, you must remove the old version of the pack from the cluster profile and then add the new one.
+Existing cluster profiles that use the manifest-based Cluster Autoscaler pack version 1.28.x or earlier cannot be upgraded directly to version 1.29.x of the pack based on Helm.
+To use version 1.29.x, you must first remove the old version of the pack from the cluster profile and then add the new one.

 :::